-Next, the hydrographic data are transmitted in messages 3-N in the order that they were collected.
-The sample taken at the end of the park phase will be transmitted first (in bytes 2-7 of message 3) followed by the samples collected during the profile phase.
-Each sample consists of 6 bytes in order of T (2 bytes), S (2 bytes), P (2 bytes).
+The hydrographic profile temperature, salinity & pressure samples then continue with 3-N in the order that they were collected.
+Each sample consists of 6~bytes in order of T (2 bytes), S (2 bytes), P (2 bytes).

 The last message is filled out with auxiliary engineering data.
-This is engineering data that is of a lower priority that the engineering data transmitted in message 1.
+This is engineering data that is of a lower priority that the engineering data transmitted in message#1.
 The amount of engineering data will be variable and only enough to complete the last message (at most).
 The auxiliary engineering data will never cause an additional message to be generated.
 If the auxiliary engineering data are not sufficient to complete the last message then the remaining unused bytes will be set to 0xff.
-Auxiliary engineering data are included in the order presented below:
+The auxiliary engineering data format is described in Appendix G.